melezhik/Cromtit/README.md

 ### Action

 Should define name of tomtit scenario that will be run.
-Required.
+Required

 ### tomtit_options